Cultivated meat LCA and TEA: Policy recommendations

 Key findings

-- Lower carbon footprint: Cultivated meat has a lower carbon footprint than most forms of conventional meat production when conventional energy is used.
+• Lower carbon footprint: Cultivated meat has a lower carbon footprint than beef and some forms of other conventional meat production when conventional energy is used.
 The vast majority of cultivated meat’s climate impact comes from electricity use at the production facility, so just as electric cars are only as clean as the source of their electricity, cultivated meat is most sustainably produced with renewable energy.
-Cultivated meat outperforms all forms of conventional meat production when renewable energy is used, reducing the climate footprint of beef, pork, and chicken by 92 percent, 52 percent, and 17 percent, respectively.
+If renewable energy is sourced at production facilities, cultivated meat would have a lower carbon footprint than at least 95% of conventional meat and farmed seafood production, according to the largest global assessment of the environmental impact of foods1.
+When compared to an extremely optimistic benchmark projecting reduced environmental impacts of conventional animal agriculture by 2030, cultivated meat produced using renewable energy can reduce the carbon footprint of beef by up to 92 percent, pork by 44 percent, and be competitive with chicken (+3 percent).

-- Reduced air pollution: Cultivated meat reduces air pollution up to 93 percent compared to conventional beef, 49 percent compared to pork, and 29 percent compared to chicken.
+• Reduced air pollution: Even when compared to an extremely optimistic benchmark projecting reduced environmental impacts of conventional animal agriculture by 2030, cultivated meat produced using renewable energy can reduce air pollution up to 94 percent compared to conventional beef, 42 percent compared to pork, and 20 percent compared to chicken.

 Environmental impact comparison between cultivated meat produced with renewable energy and ambitious benchmarks for conventional meat